Davide Frattesi: Inter Milan

 On 7 July 2023, Frattesi joined Inter Milan on a season-long loan with an obligation to buy.
 On 16 September 2023, Frattesi scored his debut goal for Inter Milan in a 5–1 win over AC Milan during the Derby della Madonnina at San Siro.

 On 19 January 2024, Frattesi scored in a 3–0 win over Lazio in the 2023 Supercoppa Italiana semi-finals.
 Inter went on to win the title, defeating Napoli 1–0 in the final on 22 January, with Frattesi making a second-half substitute appearance.
 On 8 April, he scored a decisive stoppage-time goal to help Inter to a 2–1 win over Udinese in the league.

 Inter finished the 2023–24 season as Serie A champions, after defeating cross-city rivals Milan 2–1 on 22 April; the match culminated in a brawl, during which Milan defender Davide Calabria was sent off for striking Frattesi.
 On 8 April 2025, Frattesi scored his first UEFA Champions League goal, securing a 2–1 away win against Bayern Munich in the first leg of the quarter finals of the competition.
 On 6 May 2025, Frattesi scored the decisive extra-time goal in a 4–3 victory over Barcelona in the second leg of the Champions League semi-finals, sending Inter to the final with a 7–6 aggregate win.

+Loan to Lazio

+On 14 August 2026, Frattesi joined fellow Serie A club Lazio on a season-long loan, with an option to make the transfer permanent.
+Later that month, on 24 August, he scored his first goal in a 1–0 away win over Bologna.